 Starting in 2011 TART Trails provided mechanized snow removal services along the trail network within Traverse City and Grand Traverse County in response to snow removal services being reduced to less than one clearing per week on the trails.
 After clearing the trail with donated equipment, in 2012 and 2013 TART Trails’ entered into an agreement with the City of Traverse City for trained TART Trails’ volunteers to operate a City owned, fueled and maintained Holder with a front mounted snowblower.

 The agreement worked well, with both City staff and TART Trails’ volunteers partnering for a clear and usable trail all winter.
-However, the goal from the beginning was for TART Trails’ operations to be a temporary solution rather than a duplication of services.
+However, the goal from the beginning was for TART Trails’ operations to be a temporary solution.
 Furthermore, the limitations of timing (Mon-Fri), uncertainty of equipment availability, and sustainability of a volunteer led effort all factored into finding a longer term solution for keeping the trails clear.

-In 2014, TART Trails worked with Grand Traverse County to contract with a private company to provide snow removal services on County-maintained trail between 3 Mile and 5 Mile.
-Acme Township provided snow removal services through their parks staff as did the City of Traverse City and TART Trails along the Leelanau Trail up to Cherry Bend trailhead.
+In 2014, TART Trails worked with Grand Traverse County to contract with a private company to provide snow removal services on the TART trail between 3 Mile and 5 Mile and a portion of the Three Mile Trail in East Bay Township.
+Acme Township provided snow removal services through their parks staff as did the City of Traverse City and Village of Suttons Bay.
+TART Trails’ volunteers cleared snow along the Leelanau Trail from Carter Road to the Cherry Bend trailhead.
 Collectively, the trail system remained operational all winter.
+A collective effort led by Garfield Township and trail partners helps keep the west side trails open for business along the Buffalo Ridge, Mall, Safe Routes and Barns trails.
+In total, nearly 18 miles of trail are cleared in the winter.